This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 But in the UK, no industrial composting facilities accept dog waste (due to the pathogens present and treatment processes required).
 Therefore INDUSTRIAL compostable poo bags are useless and can't go where they're supposed to go.

-Only 5% of dog owners are able to HOME compost their dog poo and poo bags.
+Less than 5% of dog owners are able to HOME compost their dog poo and poo bags.
 Therefore, HOME compostable poo bags are useless for 95% of dog owners as they can't go where they're supposed to go.

 Unfortunately the majority of poo bags go to landfill or incineration.